apache/hawq-docs/install/aws-config.md

 ## About Amazon Elastic IP Addresses<a id="task_yd3_sd4_2v"></a>

-An EC2 Elastic IP address is a public IP address that you can allocate (create) for your account.
+An EC2 Elastic IP address is a public IP address that you can create for your account.
 You can associate it to and disassociate it from instances as you require; it's allocated to your account until you choose to release it.

 Your default VPC is configured with an Internet gateway.
 When you allocate an EC2 Elastic IP address, AWS configures the VPC to allow internet access to the IP address using the gateway.